 Smile.
 You’ve Arrived!

 Athletes.
 Try something different: Exciting ultramarathon length races from 50 kilometers to 100 miles--or a 25 kilometer trail race in the Everglades.
 Or, picture yourself and five friends, each running 16 or 17 total miles—just a few at a time—completing a 100 mile competition.
 Pure joy!

 Spectacular water views and alternate venues unique to the Sunshine State are what people come to Florida to see, and each of our races features a beautiful and memorable location.
-All races promote fundraising for worthy causes—for example, prostate cancer—and encourage runners to join the effort or run in support of charities of their own choosing.
+Each race promotes fundraising for a worthy cause—for example, prostate and other cancers—and encourages runners to join the effort or run in support of charities of their own choosing.
 Awards and finisher medals, race buckles and shirts are designed to reflect the geography and culture of the race location.
 Individual competitors and team members will enjoy their official race “trophies” as much as they’ll be proud of their race accomplishment!
 And, you will be joining the growing community of ultra-distance runners who, more than any other sport, support and encourage each other on these exceptional journeys in recognition of the challenge they are undertaking.

 UltraSports Races: Defining TermsUltramarathon

 For individuals seeking a break from the ordinary, our selection of races from 50 Km (31 miles) to 100 miles includes one just for you!
-(In the Everglades, we’re offering a shorter trail race of 25 kilometers, or 15.6 miles.)
-Each is run in a unique and beautiful water-oriented setting, or in the mysterious ‘Glades.
+(In the Everglades, we’re offering a shorter trail race of 25 kilometers, or 15.6 miles, too.)
+Each is run in a unique and beautiful water-oriented setting, or in the exotic ‘Glades.
 Runners are fully supported by volunteers at aid stations placed strategically along the route.
 Water, ice, sports drink, a complement of food and more are offered at each site.
 Race marshals patrol active areas of the course for safety and to enforce race rules.
-At the finish line you receive your well-earned finisher medal and a coveted belt buckle for those completing the long events (100 miles and 100 Km).
-After the race, hang out and relax with food and a beverage or two, and swap yarns with old and new ultra-friends.
+At the finish line you receive your well-earned finisher medal and, in the Keys, the coveted KEYS100 belt buckle for those completing the individual 100 mile race).
+After your finish, stay and relax with food and a beverage or two, and swap yarns with old and new ultra-friends.
 Awards party with live music and presentations to all the winners, too.

 The KEYS100 includes races of 100 miles from Key Largo to Key West, 50 miles from Marathon to Key West and 50 kilometers (31 miles) from Big Pine Key to Key West.
 Whether it’s your first “ultra” or a perfectly timed warm-up for Badwater, racing in the Keys with your own support crew or on your own will give you all the challenge you can handle while running across the islands along the unforgettable turquoise waters of the Atlantic Ocean and Florida Bay!